richCoder15/richCoder15/README.md

 - 👋 Hi, I’m @richCoder15
 - 👀 I’m interested in learning different langs to be able to make any software
 - 🌱 I’m currently learning HTML, CSS, JavaScript, and the C languages
-- 💞️ I’m looking to collaborate on Python + Django Projects
+- 💞️ I’m looking to collaborate on Python Projects
 - 📫 You can contact me through GitHub
 - 😄 Pronouns: He, Him,
 - ⚡ Fun fact: Just started programming around the end of COVID - 19 (the end of the large pandemic)